 - Don’t forget to check events calendars for art shows…

-You’ll find more photos being share on Instagram.
+You’ll find more photos being shared on Instagram.
 We just had too many photos to share all at once.
 We hope you get a chance to discover Carmel!

-- Be sure to subscribe to see a few more photographs, tips and other things we did our on our three day mini vacation.
+- Be sure to subscribe to see a few more photographs, tips, and other things we did on our three-day mini vacation.

 Have you traveled to Carmel, California?

 Related Travel Posts

 - Monterey Bay Aquarium: Planning & Travel Tips

 - Monterey Bay Aquarium Planning & Travel Tips part 2

 - Winchester Mystery House & Victorian Gardens *California Historical Landmark #868